garthoff/ArduinoHomeMonitor/readme.md

+# Arduino Home Monitor
+# By: Sergio Escuder

 # EmonTx - Wireless energy-monitoring node
-# EmonTx - Wireless energy-monitoring node
-# I am using openenergymonitor to learn github and to create my project.
+I am using openenergymonitor to learn github and to create my project.
 All this page will be modified to my own information soon.

 Main EmonTx page:
 http://openenergymonitor.org/emon/emontx